tebl/BulkyMIDI-32/README.md

 ![BulkyMIDI-32](https://github.com/tebl/BulkyMIDI-32/raw/main/gallery/build_audio_switch_041.jpg)
 **Status:** Completed

-One of the drawbacks to using a vintage boombox as my stereo speaker system, is that it doesn't have any more than one audio input meaning that I would normally have to switch around the cables all the time.
-Well I can't really complain as not everyone is lucky enough to even have an input, at all!
-However, since I have one I wanted something that would let me switch between at the touch of a button.
-So, I built a simple audio switch and now you can build one as well!
+One of the drawbacks to using a vintage boombox as my main stereo speaker system in my workshop, is that only has a single audio input - meaning that I would normally have to switch around cables all the time.
+Ordinarily I shouldn't complain as much about that, as not everyone is lucky enough to have an input - at all!
+This doesn't solve the problem of not having any, but you do get the option of turning a single input into as many as you'd like with this Audio Switch.
+If you need more than six, build more than one!

+To select the one you want, just push a button and almost instantly you'll hear an exciting click from the corresponding relay.
+Did I need a relay for this?
+Probably not.
+I just like using relays from time to time.

 | Module                 | Required    | Description                        | Documentation                      | Order      |
 | ---------------------- | ----------- | ---------------------------------- | ---------------------------------- | ---------- |